Relationship breakdown is a very painful time for the adults involved, but it can be even more difficult for children.

 - Holiday contact – for example, additional contact at Easter, summer or Christmas.

 Contact can also be supervised in cases where the Court directs that a relative or social worker must be present during visits.

 How do Court proceedings conclude?

-When seeking a Solicitor to deal with this particular kind of case, it is important that you look for not only legal representation and good negotiation skills; your Solicitor should be understanding and be capable of supporting mothers and fathers through this difficult period in life whilst progressing towards a workable arrangement which is in your child’s best interests.
+When seeking a Solicitor to deal with this particular kind of case, it is important that you look for not only legal representation and good negotiation skills – your Solicitor should be understanding and be capable of supporting you through this difficult period in life whilst progressing towards a workable arrangement which is in your child’s best interests.

-If you require any further information, please contact us below or email email@example.com
+If you require any further information, please contact us here or email us at email@example.com

 You must be logged in to post a comment.